billfeng2002/Javascript-Madness-Testing/README.md

 * Activerecord is used to manage database data

+* DATABASE IS A POSTGRESQL DATABASE, make sure to have that setup or look at the setup txt file

 * Styling was done using the Bootstrap and W3CSS architectures

 * Ruby on Rails MVC framework